 Permeable Proflow Pavers™ is the first Black Locust wooden pavers design in the world.

 With deep roots in forestry we have always insisted on using Black Locust wood as a material for our products.
 The reason for that is that the wood has a natural longevity of 50+ years and has rot-resistant, and anti-fungal properties without the help of any toxic chemicals.
 No oils, stains, or paint are necessary to maintain its beauty.
 We have found that this makes Black Locust a perfect type of wood for sustainable architecture.

-We are proud how the unique design of Permeable Proflow Pavers™ has elevated prominent architectural projects such as Google, Assembly at North First, San José, CA and Central European University rooftop in Budapest, Hungary among many others.
+We are proud of how the unique design of Permeable Proflow Pavers™ has elevated prominent architectural projects such as Google, Assembly at North First, San José, CA, and Central European University rooftop in Budapest, Hungary among many others.